seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Should by the minute feed on life and lingering
 By inches waste you: in which time she purposed,
 By watching, weeping, tendance, kissing, to
-O’ercome you with her show, and in time,
+O'ercome you with her show, and in time,
 When she had fitted you with her craft, to work
 Her son into the adoption of the crown:
 But, failing of her end by his strange absence,
-Grew shameless-desperate; open’d, in despite
+Grew shameless-desperate; open'd, in despite
 Of heaven and men, her purposes; repented
-The evils she hatch’d were not effected; so
+The evils she hatch'd were not effected; so
 Despairing died.

 **CYMBELINE**